Who and What We Are - Fall and Spring Edition - Spring 2020

 Important points to be aware of:

-- In order to accommodate online payment, we have to break the team and player registration into a fall season (fall happened in 2018) and a spring season (the season you're registering for now in 2019).
+- In order to accommodate online payment, we have to break the team and player registration into a fall season (fall 2019) and a spring season (spring 2020).
 Since we have about 1400 people who take advantage of the online payment system, that's why we do it.
 If you sign up for fall season, the assumption is your team is going to play the entire competition, meaning you'll register for the spring season and the final standings are based on a 17 game competition in the fall and spring.

-- The cost for the spring 2019 season is $75.
+- The cost for the Spring 202 season is $75.
+It hasn't changed.
 The online payment system only allows us to have one payment amount, so we have set it at $75.

-- The first game is on March 3.
-The last day to register for the first game is Thursday, February 28.
+- The first game is on March 1.
+The last day to register for the first game is Thursday, February 27.
+Registration continues through the season starting again on Monday, March 2.

 - In the past, we have held the passcards as players register and then set a specific date and time for team reps to come pick up the passcards and make sure everything is accounted for and everyone’s passcard is there to avoid problems on the first game day.
 If you want us to return the cards to the players as they walk in and register, please let us know and we’ll do that.
 However, be aware that you’re taking complete responsibility for the people on your team and we will not be tracking registration rosters to send you throughout the process.
 You get to contact your individual players and track them instead.
 If you opt to have us return passcards as players register, they can send you a picture of their passcard to prove they registered.